 Base Titanium Tailings site

-Base have three sites within their 4,000 acre Kwale lease and turned over 9 million tons this year of earth, of which 8% was subjected to further extraction.
+Base have three sites within their 4,000-acre Kwale lease and turned over 9 million tons this year of earth, of which 8% was subjected to further extraction.
 This resulted in 751,000 tons, comprising three minerals products – 472,000 tons of ilmenite 472k tons, 71,000 tons of rutile, and 22,000 tons of zircon.
-The minerals are then trucked 30 kilometers to a $30 million dock they built in Likoni that faces the entrance to Kilindini harbor where they have a loader capable of getting 1,000 tons per hour onto a docked ship.
+The minerals are then trucked 30 kilometers to a $30 million dock they built in Likoni that faces the entrance to Kilindini harbour where they have a loader capable of getting 1,000 tons per hour onto a docked ship.

 Base ship loader at Likoni